ART MILL STUDIOS

 - Music.
 Artists are asked to wear headphones while listening to music.

 - Unsolicited critiques.
 Please offer opinions of your fellow artists’ work only if asked.

-- Smoking anywhere inside the building.
+- Smoking or vaping anywhere inside the building.

 - Sleeping overnight or using the studio as a storage facility.

 - Messiness.
 All tenants are expected to clean up after themselves and leave common areas clean and uncluttered.

 Q: What will be required from me if I’m selected as a tenant?

 A: The following items are required if accepted:

 - Certificate of liability insurance naming Orange County and Hedgehog Holdings as additional insured